 - After coming back from tick-infested areas, one should check their full body to find areas of tick bites.
 Parents should do this for their children.
 Pay attention to pressure point and parts that bend, such as the knees and behind the ears.

 It is a tick-borne disease that is caused by the transmission of Borrelia burgdorferi through the bite of infected ticks.
 Early signs and symptoms appear 3 to 30 days after the bite of a tick.
 Late symptoms present after days to months.
 Black-legged tick and deer ticks spread it.
 All dogs are susceptible to Lyme disease.

 Early signs and symptoms

 - Swollen lymph nodes

-- Erythema migrans rash: This rash is seen in about 80 percent of the infected individuals.
-It appears at the site of tick bite in average 7 days and gradually expands to an area of 12 inches or more.
-It appears as a bull eye and is rarely painful or itchy
+- Erythema migrans rash: This rash is seen in about 80% of the infected individuals.
+It appears at the site of a tick bite on average about 7 days, and gradually expands to an area of 12 inches or more.
+It appears as a bullseye and is rarely painful or itchy.

 Later signs and symptoms

 - Erythema migrans rash on areas other than that of the tick